 “A little leaven leavens the whole lump.” – Galatians 5:9

 There is another scene that seems to suggest God doesn’t send people to Hell, there is a scene where Jesus says he is not a “Christian” and doesn’t care if other people call themselves Christians either, where the Father says men are such “idiots” sometimes, and how can we leave out that the Father is represented by a woman when Jesus says nobody has seen the Father (John 6:46) God says that nobody can see his face and live (Exodus 33:20).

 I put together a full movie review where we go through some of this stuff more in depth, we look at additional problems in the film, as well as some more of Paul Young’s views and how they relate to scenes in the movie.

 This is not a movie/book that accurately represents the God of scripture, it denies the heart of the Good News and the cross, and waters down God’s justice to nothing more than universalism.
 While it may be psychologically and emotionally healing, it teaches a different version of God that contradicts the Father whom Jesus revealed to us.

-Paul Young has taken accountability, justice, and the true nature of God away and replaced it with something more palatable.
-The Shack is an excellent concept for a film, has a great story line, and even brought me to tears during a scene.
+Paul Young has taken accountability, justice, and the true nature of God away and replaced it with something more palatable and politically correct.
+The Shack is an excellent concept for a film, has a great story line, and even brought me to tears during a scene or two.
 It brings me a certain level of sadness because I see the huge potential in this story, but theologically it is too far off base to be manageable.